Probable Jaws

 If you were in a fight with a guy in a bar and you walked away and he had to go to the ER and get stitches and had scars for the rest of his life, dot, dot, dot,

-I mean under the under the Richmouth scenario Jessica you getting your arm chewed off the shark goes away that is not you winning that fight that is you escaping with your life
+under the Richmond scenario, Jessica, you getting your arm chewed off, the shark goes away.
+That is not you winning that fight.

-but the actual person who that who the the seal attack happened to he would think he did win i would say the twin twin is a biased opinion because of course a twin, like, you know, that's something you can like, you can joke about.
+I would say the twin is a biased opinion because, of course, a twin, like, you know, that's something you can, like, you can joke about.

 You know, I'm an only child, so I don't understand sibling dynamics, but I imagine that siblings do that kind of thing where they want to roast each other and be like, ah, you lost a fight to a SEAL.

-I was just going to say you've actually.
+Yes, I was just going to say, you've actually

 waiting pool.

-if the shark if the shark surrenders and yeah goes and cowers at the other end of the tank while you raise your giant magnets up in your hand.
+If the shark surrenders and goes and cowers at the other end of the tank while you raise your giant magnets up in your hand

-To the cheering of the mutants who live in this dystopian
+to the cheering of the of the mutants who live in this dystopian

 Natasha, even in this hypothetical scenario,